-16. Executive Sessions
+17. Executive Sessions

 The non-management or independent directors will meet regularly without management directors present.
 These executive sessions will occur at least twice a year, and perhaps more frequently, in conjunction with regularly scheduled Board meetings and at such other times as the non-management directors may deem necessary and appropriate.
-The Chair of the Nominating and Corporate Governance Committee, or the Lead Director if there is one, will preside at these meetings unless the Board selects another non-management director to preside.
 In the event that the non-management directors include directors who are not independent under the NYSE listing standards, then the independent directors will meet at least once a year in an executive session without non-independent directors present.

-17. Flexibility
+18. Flexibility